apache/shardingsphere/docs/document/content/features/distsql/_index.en.md

 Starting from version 5.x, DistSQL enables users to operate Apache ShardingSphere just like a database, transforming it from a framework and middleware for developers to a database product for DBAs.

 ## Related Concepts
-DistSQL is divided into RDL, RQL, and RAL.
+DistSQL is divided into RDL, RQL, RAL and RUL.

 ### RDL
 Resource & Rule Definition Language, is responsible for the definition of resources and rules.